nwburn3981/nwburn3981/README.md

 - 👋 Hi, I’m Nicholas Burns
-- 👀 I’m interested in web app development and mobile app development.
+- 👀 I’m interested in web app development
-- 🌱 I’m currently learning .NET Core and JavaScript
+- 🌱 I’m currently learning SpringBoot and React
-- 💞️ I’m looking to collaborate on open source projects involving .NET
-- 📫 How to reach me at nickbs114@protonmail.com
+- 📫 How to reach me: nickbs114@protonmail.com

 <!---
 nwburn3981/nwburn3981 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.